 To find out the time on Mars that corresponds to a specific Earth time, you would select the third choice and enter a time of day in the first input field and a date in the second field.
 The time and date must be in UT (Universal Time), which is in everyday usage effectively the same as Greenwich Mean Time.

-Next in the time settings is a checkbox which allows you to specify how you would like the Earth date formatted in the time display windows.
+Next in the time settings is a checkbox that allows you to specify how you would like the Earth date formatted in the time display windows.
 Normally it is shown in ISO format, i.e., "YYYY-MM-DD", but if you opt to show the date as day-of-year (a scheme that planetary mission controllers often use) then the format changes to "YYYY-DDD".

-Also in the time settings are two pop-up menus which allow you to specify the units in which the distance between Earth and Mars is displayed.
+Also in the time settings are two pop-up menus that allow you to specify the units in which the distance between Earth and Mars is displayed.
 One menu is for displaying the one-way light time (OWLT), the amount of time that it takes light to travel between the planets.
 The other menu is for selecting between simple units of length, either kilometers or astronomical units.

 Graphic Display Window and Settings

 Mars24's large display window initially shows a sunclock of Mars.
-The other three types of plots which may be shown in this window are of orbital positions, a local panorama, and the Mars analemma.
+The other three types of plots that may be shown in this window are of orbital positions, a local panorama, and the Mars analemma.
 Use the menu at the top of the plot tab in the settings window to choose which of these to display.